Ammaar-Alam/mkit/README.md

 # MKit — The MCAT Kit

+_(Really only made to help my girlfriend study for the MCAT, but thought it'd be fun to make the repository public and upload to the Chrome webstore)_

 MKit is a study companion for students studying for the MCAT through AAMC's website.The goal is to give students a suite of tools on AAMC's official practice materials.
 The first tool, Fresh Attempt, is designed to let a learner try completed full-length or section-review questions again while keeping the official solutions (and their prior answers) hidden.

 > MKit is an independent project.
 It is not affiliated with, endorsed by, or sponsored by the Association of American Medical Colleges.